 For peaches, you'll need to check in at the peach u-pick tent to get a box before heading into the field.
 A team member will give you a quick run down on how to properly select and pick peaches and then you're free to explore!
 Peaches are $4/lb and you'll need to pay for what you pick before heading to another u-pick area.
 Stop by the farm Tuesdays through Sundays beginning mid to late April to try these sweet peaches for yourself.

 Blueberries come in the most varieties and are the easiest to pick.
 Check in at the blueberry tent to get your bucket and a quick overview of what fields are open.
 Blueberries are $5/lb.
 Again, when you're done picking blueberries, you'll need to pay for them before picking anything else.
 The blueberry fields close at 3:00 pm on weekdays, and 4:00 pm on weekends.

 Important note – As of March 2022, Professional photography is permitted at the farm with a paid Professional Photography Services Pass, available during our regular business hours.
 This is necessary for any type of photoshoot for social media, business, or other similar purposes.
 Please check with Southern Hill Farms for details.

 Spring U-Pick at Southern Hill Farms: What's available and when

-Peach season at Southern Hill Farms kicked off Thursday, April 15.
+Peach season at Southern Hill Farms usually kicks off around April 15.
 The variety available is Florida Prince, a small, sweet and juicy peach.
 You're allowed to sample one peach while you're out picking so make it a good one!